 1. Allow Your Cat to Adjust to the Harness

 Cats are not a fan of new objects or changes.
 Make sure you allow plenty of time to introduce your cat to their new harness.
 Do things like snap the harness together or undo the Velcro to get them accustomed to the sounds.
-Set the leash and harness of their favorite spot and let them approach it on their own.
-Try giving a couple of treats whenever they interact with the new items.
+Set the leash and harness by their favorite spot, and let them approach it on their own.
+Try giving them a couple of treats whenever they interact with the new items.
 They’ll soon associate the new items with good feelings and be less spooked when you try to put it on them.

-2. Fasten the Harness
+2. Touch the Harness to Different Body Parts

 The hardest part of the training is now over.
 Once the cat is comfortable wearing the harness, then you can start to practice inside the house.
 Keep training sessions short, about 5 minutes long, and encourage them with a treat.
 If they walk a short distance, give them a treat or pat to encourage them to go even further.
 Slowly increase the time periods until you feel comfortable enough to move outdoors.

-Do not allow your fur baby to go outside without its harness.
+Do not allow your fur baby to go outside without their harness.
 Your goal is to have them associate the harness with something fun, like going for a walk.
 It also keeps them safe because most indoor cats are skittish their first time outside.
 You may even have to carry them the first few times until they are a bit more comfortable.

-5. Slowly Start Exploring
+8. Slowly Start Exploring

 Allow your cat to take the lead once you’ve advanced to outdoor walking sessions.
 They might enjoy rolling in the grass or simply soaking up the sun.
 Don’t try to force anything during these first sessions.
 Encourage their curiosity in a safe way.
-Keep these beginning adventures short and slowly work your way up to longer sessions.
+Keep these beginning adventures short, and slowly work your way up to longer sessions.

-6. Never Force Them
+9. Never Force Them

 Cats aren’t going to do anything they don’t want to do.
 If you force them to walk outside, you’re undoing all the hard work you put into training them.
 Leash training is a slow and sometimes tedious process.
-You must understand that their comfort is the most important aspect and forcing them to do things isn’t going to get you very far.
+You must understand that their comfort is the most important aspect, and forcing them to do things isn’t going to get you very far.

-Featured Image Credit: Lux Blue, Shutterstock
+Featured Image Credit: Abi’s Photos, Shutterstock